 Once back in the lounge, I had a little more food, and relaxed a bit longer until my flight.
 Now that it was a little later in the morning, some more newspapers had arrived, so I caught up on the news.
 My visit was during the summer of 2014, while the military takeover of the government was still fresh, and there were still curfews in Bangkok.
 Most local coverage was of the goings on of the military leadership.
 The photo below from the Bangkok Post made me laugh.
 Maybe some propaganda?

 “Dancing with the junta”

 Soon my time in the lounge was nearing its end.
-I was beginning to wonder if someone would get me to board.
-I was told someone would when I arrived, but no one showed for my spa appointment.
+I began to wonder if someone would get me to board.
+When I arrived, I was told someone would find me, but no one showed for my spa appointment.
 I eventually asked, and they told me yes, someone was coming.
 They said it was a long way, so I expected to have a cart, but instead we walked.
 I certainly didn’t need to ride, but this was the longest walk in memory at BKK airport, since many times there, rides are provided even for short distances.